kcappieg/safari/Prototype/combat-engine_docs.md

 `fn` | `function` | Function to be executed at the time specified by `context`.
 Generally, an information function which affects a character's likelihood to know something or detect someone, a filtering function (to filter the battlefield of potential targets) or function that returns a course of action.

 **Returns** void

+######Implementation Notes

+* PreAssess messages are passed 2 objects: `detectionModifiers` and `influenceModifiers`.
+Each object is expected to have enumerable properties whose names are the names of other combatants, and whose values are either positive or negative integers indicating modifiers.

 =====================================